Digitalization – what it is and what it's not.

 What drives digitalization?

-Digitalization in the security sector
+Digitalization in the security industry

 Digitalization is not stopping at the security industry either.
 On the contrary, there's a tremendous digital disruption process going on right now, trying to shift security leaders' mindsets and traditionally led operations from holding onto the status quo to embracing digital transformation.
 To not miss out on various opportunities to improve life safety and create value beyond the traditional alarm management, security leaders must adopt a digital mindset now and start challenging conventional thinking.
 Otherwise, they run the risk of becoming business irrelevant.